When is Father Brown back on TV?

 Saints protect us!
 The prayers of Father Brown followers have been answered, with the information that the crime-solving priest (performed by Harry Potter’s Mark Williams) is returning for an eighth season.

-Right here’s the whole lot you have to about Father Brown season eight…
+Right here’s all the things it’s good to about Father Brown season eight…

 - These are the preferred BBC reveals around the globe – and the outcomes are a bit bizarre

-- Every little thing you have to know in regards to the forged of Father Brown
+- All the pieces it’s good to know in regards to the solid of Father Brown

-- HEARALPUBLICIST publication: get the most recent TV and leisure information direct to your inbox

 When is Father Brown season eight on TV?